-- ✤ To install the solenoid board assembly:

-- 1. Insert the solenoid assembly.

-- 2. Insert the purge board assembly.

-- 3. Connect the silicon tube attached to the female connector to the inner fitting on the redundancy solenoid.

-- 4. Using the other silicon tube, connect the Solenoid assembly to the outer fitting on the redundancy solenoid.
+- 3. Connect the silicon tube attached to the female connector to the inner fitting on the redundancy solenoid. - 4.
+Using the other silicon tube, connect the Solenoid assembly to the outer fitting on the redundancy solenoid.

-Figure 37 - Connecting the Silicon Tubes
+Figure 60 - Connecting the Silicon Tubes